bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 To create the Synthetic Diploid Benchmark, [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] generated variant calls by:

-1. Taking the 2 haploid assemblies of PacBio data from [Huddleston 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411763/).
-These are the CHM1 and CHM13 hydatidiform mole cell lines.
+1. Taking the 2 haploid assemblies generated from PacBio data from [Huddleston 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411763/).
+These are thes.
 2. Using PCR-free WGS data to error correct the PacBio assemblies
 3. Using minimap2 to align each haploid assembly to GRCh37 or GRCh38
 4. Generating a VCF of all differences (ie. variants) between CHM1/CHM13 and GRCh37 or GRCh38.